Opinion | No matter what men say, rape is never something to ‘lie back and enjoy’

 Williams predictably claimed it was just a joke, and apologized, sort of, with the caveat “if anyone’s offended. ”

 And while that gaffe alone didn’t kill Williams’s candidacy, it was revelatory and dogged him as other ones mounted.
-As Richards, a recovering alcoholic, began gaining on him in the polls, Williams averred “I hope she hasn’t gone back to drinking again,” and announced he would “head her and hoof her and drag her through the mud.”
+As Richards, a recovering alcoholic, began gaining on him in the polls, Williams averred, “I hope she hasn’t gone back to drinking again,” and announced he would “head her and hoof her and drag her through the mud.”
 And then came a final blow, just days before the election, when news broke that the big-spending candidate hadn’t paid income taxes in 1986.
 Richards pulled out a three-point victory.

 But this is 2022.
 Regan has claimed his comment — which has been blasted by Democrats and Republicans alike — should not be taken too seriously, and that his words “aren’t as smooth and polished as the politicians are because I’m not a politician.”